PaloAltoNetworks/pcs-serverless-syslog/README.md

 ### Configuration
 #### AWS Lambda Setup
+- Create NEW Lambda Function
+     - Paste Code
+     - Save

+- Configure Amazon API Gateway
+     - Create NEW API Gateway
+     - Build “HTTP API”
+     - Click “Add Integration” Button
+       - Integration Type: “Lambda”
+       - Integration Target: your choice
+       - Select the above created Lambda Function from the text box
+       - Give the API a name
+       - Select “Review and Create”
+       - Copy the “Invoke URL” to use to test with curl or other source.

 #### GCP Cloud Function Setup

-1. Create Function
+- Create Function
      - ![](./images/create_gcp_function.png)
-2. Name function
+- Name function
    - Set Memory allocated to 128mb
    - Set trigger to HTTP for use with a webhook.

-3. Use Inline Editor
+- Use Inline Editor
    - Select “Python 3.7”
    - Paste code here
    - Configure function to Execute as “main”.
 Finish by clicking “Create”.

-4. To attain the URL of the cloud function:
+- To attain the URL of the cloud function:
    - First click on the function
    - Select “Trigger”
    - Copy the URL for use with the Prisma Cloud webhook integration.